 Very few products have impacted and revolutionized the packaging industry the way that corrugated material has.
 This simple, yet highly durable material is utilized in nearly every industry and market around the globe.

 With the ever-growing popularity of corrugated shipping cartons, continuous improvements must be made to ensure the safety and stability of products in transit around the world.

-The Edge Crust Test (ECT) provides testing methods for shipping boxes, particularly:
+The Edge Crush Test (ECT) provides testing methods for shipping boxes, particularly: